buffalojoec/solana-improvement-documents/proposals/feature-threshold-automation.md

 supported by their software.

-A node signals its support for staged features by invoking the Feature Gate program's `SignalSupportForStagedFeatures` instruction, which requires a
+A node signals its support for staged features by invoking the Feature Gate program's `SignalSupportForStagedFeatures` instruction.
+This instruction
+expects:
-`u8` bit mask of the staged features.
+- Data: A `u8` bit mask of the staged features.
+- Accounts:
+  - Support Signal PDA: writable
+  - Vote account: signer

 A `1` bit represents support for a feature.
 For example, for staged features `[A, B, C, D, E, F, G, H]`, if a node wishes to signal support for all features